 - Weather - The dry season in Indonesia lasts from May to October and the peak season is August.
 Jakarta has a tropical monsoon climate.
 The majority of precipitation falls from November to April.
 The best part of the year to visit Jakarta is spring and early autumn.

 - Travel Insurance - Regardless of how healthy you are, travel insurance is obligatory.
-It should cover medical expenses, since numerous diseases might happen to you such as measles, mosquito-borne illnesses and Zika virus.
-Do not consume magic mushrooms considering the fact that they can cause major health problems.
+It should cover medical expenses since numerous diseases might happen to you such as measles, mosquito-borne illnesses, and Zika virus.
+Do not consume magic mushrooms because they can cause major health problems.

 Jakarta Weather Averages (Temperatures)

 |Temperature / Month||Jan||Feb||Mar||Apr||May||Jun||Jul||Aug||Sep||Oct||Nov||Dec|